 MailChimp is designed to send emails coded in HTML, so unfortunately creating a template by uploading a PDF, Word, Publisher, Photoshop, or image file wouldn't be a possiblity.
 If you'd like to use a PDF design you've already created as a template, the file has to be converted to HTML and then manually coded for email.
-In order to convert your PDF to an HTML email, you need to be knowledgable and familiar with how to code HTML.
+In order to convert your PDF to an HTML email, you need to be knowledgeable and familiar with how to code HTML.

 Once the file has been coded you can add our MailChimp template language to create editable regions in your design.
-The HTML file can then be imported to the Saved Templates section of your account and used to send campaigns or autoresponders to your list of subscribers.
+The HTML file can then be imported to the Saved Templates section of your account and used to send campaigns or automation emails to your list of subscribers.
 The steps in this article walk you through the import process.

 If you don't want to convert your file or don't know how to use HTML, this article gives you several alternatives to create a campaign.
 If you'd like to use one of our templates you can upload your PDF file to our servers.
 We'll host the file for you and add a link to the file right in your newsletter.